Python API

 - Args:

 name (str): Name of the new label. value (int): Value for encoding this label in the labelmap. color (tuple[int, int, int]): Color for displaying this label in the UI.
+Int need to be in the range [0 255].
+Default colors are picked if not provided.

 - property annotations